From Kitchen to Doorstep: Key Reminders for Shipping Perishables

 Phillip says one key to the right packaging for perishables is choosing the right gauge of corrugated cardboard as the outer packaging to protect his delicate products.
 Corrugated cardboard with a one-inch wall thickness provides the best protection for his chocolates, without adding too much weight.
 To fully seal the outer packaging and ensure smooth shipping, he makes sure the box is taped evenly across all flaps with a pressure-sensitive plastic tape.

-Not everyone will be experiencing a winter wonderland for the holidays, so Phillip makes sure he insulates his packages to prevent warming of his chocolates throughout their journey.
+It’s always important to understand how weather can impact shipments.
+Phillip makes sure he insulates his packages to prevent warming of his chocolates throughout their journey.
 He finds that reflective materials such as radiant barrier films work best for him.
 Other common forms of insulation include expanded polystyrene (EPS) foam and rigid polyurethane.

-To help keep his cool — and his chocolates cool, too — Phillip uses gel coolants that maintain a temperature from 32° F to 60° F. We also recommend dry ice, which is typically used for frozen shipments.
+To help keep his cool — and his chocolates cool, too — Phillip uses gel coolants that maintain a temperature from 32° F to 60° F. Our FedEx experts also recommend dry ice, which is typically used for frozen shipments.
 It’s important to note that dry ice is not intended for live seafood; instead, use gel coolants.
 And while wet ice has its drawbacks, including increased weight, potential leakage and special packaging needs, it can also be an option for the right shipment.

 It’s all about the presentation.
 Handcrafted designer chocolates created by Phillip Ashley Chocolates of Memphis, TN, have to be packaged just right to arrive in picture-perfect condition.